 Closeup of the small courtly figure sitting on the monster's right eyelid.

-Although it can't be seen in this photo, each of the seated figures in the top register appears to be wearing a bluegreen gem at their neck so they are undoubtedly have aristocratic status.
+Although it can't be seen in this photo, each of the seated figures in the top register appears to be wearing a bluegreen gem at their neck so they are undoubtedly of aristocratic status.
+The principal figure appears to be holding a Maya foldout book or table, similar to a Mayan codex of astronomical calculations.

 Room 42 of the acropolis complex is a lovely representation of a traditional Mayan hut and stands to the right of the Chenes style doorway.
 The roof here is also in the form of a monster mask, with a protruding nose and a row of teeth (including "T" shaped front teeth), as well as small eyes just below the central moulding.